-The Council is improving the quality, effectiveness, and efficiency of efforts to eliminate female genital mutilation/cutting (FGM/C) by strengthening the indicators and processes used to measure progress in reducing the practice and increasing the use of rigorous evidence.
+The Council is improving the quality, effectiveness, and efficiency of efforts to eliminate female genital mutilation/cutting (FGM/C) by strengthening monitoring and evaluation systems, indicators and processes used to measure progress in reducing the practice and increasing the use of rigorous evidence.

 Female genital mutilation/cutting (FGM/C) is a harmful practice that involves cutting, removing, and sometimes sewing up external female genitalia for non-medical reasons.
 While considered a social norm in many cultures, FGM/C is a violation of the rights of girls and women and has no health benefits.
 It is estimated that more than 200 million girls and women have undergone FGM/C around the world, and approximately 3.6 million girls are cut each year.

 Despite a rich history of community-level experiences and lessons learned toward the abandonment of FGM/C, weak monitoring and evaluation of interventions, limited management information systems, and fragmented documentation of feasible and effective policies and interventions limits the ability of research and effective programs to be more broadly translated into action.

 Norway’s strategic support to Population Council is focused on two pilot countries: Somalia and Ethiopia.